Since writing this guide, I've defaulted to using

-If you've heard of Pipenv, it's a neat little utility that helps you create a virtual environment for your Python project and then you can install all the dependencies in there and it would not pollute your based python environment.
+If you've never heard of Pipenv, it's a neat little utility that helps you create a virtual environment for your Python project and then you can install all the dependencies in there and it would not pollute your base python environment.
 This way you can maintain different versions of the library.
-For things like for quick scripts I like to use the default Python IDLE porgram that comes with Python on Windows because it really helps you create something quickly using the REPL environment which I haven't been able to figure out in VS Code because you have execute the code everytime.

 So let's get into it, the first thing you want to do is open up a command prompt window (Ctrl+R to open run and then type 'cmd').
 Let's say you want to make a project so you'll make a new directory for it (we'll use C:\tmp) in which you will have your Python project and then you'll execute